RahulModak74/Navier-Stokes/README.md

 **Core Innovation**: We don't seek smooth C² solutions.
 We **learn the manifold** of weak solutions in **Banach space W^{1,p}** using **Bayesian VAEs** with physics-informed priors.

+Pl note that Banach space is conceptual for MW framework.

 ### The Problem